 Find out what we are doing in Torbay to support the national NHS Test and Trace team.

-We are starting our own contact tracing service in order to help prevent the spread of Covid-19 and help our residents keep themselves and others safe.
+We have our own contact tracing service in order to help prevent the spread of Covid-19 and help our residents keep themselves and others safe.

 In the first instance the national NHS Test and Trace team will contact you if you have tested positive for Coronavirus (COVID-19) to give advice and obtain details of anyone you’ve been in contact with.
 The national service ensures that anyone who develops symptoms of COVID-19 can be tested quickly.
 It will also help trace close recent contacts of anyone who tests positive for coronavirus and if necessary, notify them to self-isolate at home to help stop the spread of the virus